 The DSL we devised for TransCoder is a typed, functional programming language, which allows conveniently representing programs as abstract syntax trees (ASTs).
-The leaves of AST trees are responses for fetching input data
+The leaves of AST trees are responsible for fetching input data and constants, inner nodes are occupied by DSL instructions/functions, and the root of the tree produces the return value of the entire program.

-The list of types available in the DSL.

-Name Description Arithmetic An abstract type that implements basic arithmetic operations such as addition and subtraction Bool Logical type Color Refers to the categorical value of pixels.
-It can take one of ten values Comparable An abstract type that implements basic operations that allow objects to be compared with each other Int Signed integer (32 bit) Loc A location consisting of two integers Connectivity The type of neighborhood used by the FloodFill operation; possible values are n4 and n8 Direction The type of direction used by the Rotate operation; possible values are cw (clockwise) and cww (counterclockwise Orientation The type of direction used by the Flip operation; possible values are vertical and horizontal Region An object representing any list of pixels and their colors List[T] A generic type representing a list of objects of a compatible type Pair[T, L] A generic type representing a pair of objects of a compatible type and constants, inner nodes are occupied by DSL instructions/functions, and the root of the tree produces the return value of the entire program.
 Each tree node has a well-defined type.
 The DSL features concrete data types (e.g. Int, Bool, Region) and generic data types (e.g. List[T]).
-Table 1 presents the complete list of types.
+Tables 1 and 2 presents the complete list of, respectively, types and instructions.

 Within this DSL, a complete program defines a mapping from a set of input values to a corresponding output value of DSL types.
-Program execution leverages a Workspace for memory management, enabling the selective retrieval of necessary items using corresponding keys.
-To effectively address an ARC problem, a DSL program is executed iteratively, once for each test Workspace.
-Furthermore, a verification step can be employed, by applying the program to all demonstration Workspaces to ensure that the generated outputs align with the provided outputs.
-This verification mechanism plays a crucial role in the proposed procedure learning from mistakes (Sec.
-3.7).
-The current version of the DSL contains 40 operations, presented in Table 7.
+Program execution is deterministic, i.e. application of a given program to a given input will always produce the same output; however, the variational layer included in the solver (Sec.
+3.2) enables TransCoder to respond with a different program in training and so provide exploration of the program space.
+Program execution leverages the Workspace for selective retrieval of necessary items using keys.
+When TransCoder is queried on an ARC problem, the same synthesized DSL program is executed independently for each test Workspace.

+The DSL features 40 operations presented in Table 2 (and in Table 8 in more detail).
 These can be divided into: